ranglang/book-adviser-cluster/README.md

 # BookAdviser
-This is a basic project aimed at learning about Akka
+This is a basic project aimed at learning about Akka Cluster

 This small program starts two clusters which a Publisher publishs advises about books and those interested subscribes to them.